 The Company continues to expand its detection capabilities through the development and integration of additional sensor technologies to include laser, infrared, thermal, sound and x-ray to process AI-based analytics of inspection points.
-As of early 2023, the Company has a high-reliability catalog of over 30 artificial intelligence algorithms which can be integrated into the RIP to enhance mechanical anomalies detections.
+Currently the Company has a high-reliability catalog of over 48 artificial intelligence algorithms which can be integrated into the RIP to enhance mechanical anomalies detections.
 These detections support railroads in the active maintenance and overall safety of their railcar fleet and networks.